People with reduced mobility

 Arrival at the airport

-There will be appropriately signposted Meeting Points in Aena airports, as well as in all European airports, both inside and outside the terminals (vehicle parking, arrivals forecourt, check-in area), where people with disabilities or reduced mobility can easily announce their arrival at the airport and request assistance.
+Both at Aena Aeropuertos airports and all other European airports, there will be adequately sign-posted meeting points both inside and outside the terminal buildings (vehicle parking areas, arrivals forecourt, check-in area), where people with disabilities or reduced mobility will be able to announce their arrival at the airport and request assistance without difficulties.

 In the airport, people with reduced mobility are permitted to stay in their own wheelchairs up to the door of the aircraft provided that the chair is manual and it is not necessary to go up or down stairs, as this would present a risk for staff.
 Otherwise, Aena will provide a wheelchair for travel and return your own wheelchair to you on your arrival at the destination.